truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOApp/_index.md

 #### Advanced DNS Settings

-Minio does not require configuring advanced DNS options.
+MinIO does not require configuring advanced DNS options.
 Accept the default settings or click **Add** to the right of **DNS Options** to show the **Name** and **Value** fields for a DNS option.

-{{< trueimage src="/images/SCALE/23.10/InstallMinioAdvancedDNSSettings.png" alt="Minio Advanced DNS Settings" id="13: Minio Advanced DNS Settings" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinioAdvancedDNSSettings.png" alt="MinIO Advanced DNS Settings" id="13: MinIO Advanced DNS Settings" >}}

 #### Resource Limit Settings
 By default, this application is limited to use no more than **4** CPU cores and **8** Gibibytes available memory.
 The application might use considerably less system resources.

-{{< trueimage src="/images/SCALE/23.10/InstallMinioAddResourceLimits.png" alt="Minio Add CPU and Memory Limits" id="14: Minio Add CPU and Memory Limits" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinioAddResourceLimits.png" alt="MinIO Add CPU and Memory Limits" id="14: MinIO Add CPU and Memory Limits" >}}

-To customize the CPU and memory allocated to the container (pod) the Minio app uses, select **Enable Pod resource limits**.
+To customize the CPU and memory allocated to the container (pod) the MinIO app uses, select **Enable Pod resource limits**.
 This adds the **CPU Resource Limit** and **Memory Limit** fields.
 Tune these limits as needed to prevent the application from overconsuming system resources and introducing performance issues.